AlenGeoAlex/email-responder/README.md

 To run, install wrangler first, configure wrangler and then use `wrangler dev` To deploy, install wrangler first, configure wrangler `wrangler publish`

+NOTE: You need to provide your gmail password at `wrangler.toml` -> `GMAIL_PASSWORD`.
+This will be set as an env variable on cloudflare worker.
+Please don't publish it back to Github